Western Animation: Teenage Mutant Ninja Turtles (2003)

 Getting Crap Past the Radar: All.The.Time.
 Aside from the remarkable amount of violence and death, the writers seem to sneak subtle jokes in whenever they can.
 Watch the episode "Same As It Never Was" and take a nap afterwards.
 Twenty dollars says you don't have a nightmare.

 There's also the Ninja Tribunal.
-They don't care too much if the turtles or their new human friends are injured on a mission.
-Splinter even calls them heartless monsters and says their not any better than the Tengu Shredder's Foot Mystics.
+They don't care too much if the Turtles or their new human friends are injured on a mission.
+Splinter even calls them heartless monsters and says they're not any better than the Tengu Shredder's Foot Mystics.
 They do mellow out a little bit when Chikara compliments Raph, Don, Joy, and Tora for passing a training session and compliments Leo when his dragon avatar destroys all the nezumi guarding the Shredder's gauntlet.
-Hisomi also smiles when Mikey successfully focuses his chi energy and develops superspeed and has a brief friendly race.
+Hisomi also smiles when Mikey successfully focuses his chi energy, develops superspeed and has a brief friendly race.

 Gratuitous Japanese: Splinter will occasionally use this, as will the characters from Usagi Yojimbo.
 Another particular case is the Inuwashi Gunjin, named so despite the fact that they have no apparent connection to Japan besides the name.
 (It actually means Golden Eagle Soldiers.)

 In "Secret Origins part 2", Shredder is by a minion addressed as "dono-sama", which is roughly translatable as 'lord'.
 Its a title that was used in feudal Japan, which the episode in a way took place in.
 But its still a bit out of place when you consider the rest was spoken in English.

 Guilty Pleasures: In-show variation with Hun.
 Running the Purple Dragons is one thing, but who would've thought he plays the same MMORPG that Mikey does?
 Not to mention he, unknowingly, met the Turtles in it and helped them get Splinter's data bits.